scalesocket/scalesocket/docs/README.md

 </div>

-## ScaleSocket vs. Websocketd

-ScaleSocket is inteded to be a drop-in replacement for [websocketd](http://websocketd.com/).
-It supports many of the same features, but allows websocket connections to share a single backend process.

-For a full comparison of alternatives, see [comparison](/man/comparison.md).

 ## What can it be used for?

 ScaleSocket is useful for building and prototyping multiplayer backends.
 It can be used for chat rooms, multiplayer games and real-time collaboration applications.

 ## What does it look like?

 Below is an example websocket echo server in three lines of Python.
-No netcode reqiured, just stdin and stdout.
+No netcode required, just stdin and stdout.

 {% capture code %}
 ```python